appacademy/Module-2-Resources/README.md

 ### Why do I not see any solutions?

 -   Please make sure your repo is on the correct branch.
 If using the command `git branch` indicates you are on `main` you will not see solutions.
 The `main` branch only has empty templates.
-Solutions for your cohort are on your cohort specific branch (e.g., `2022-May-Cohort`).
+Solutions for your cohort are on your cohort specific branch (e.g., `2022-June-Cohort`).
 Please refer to [the setup instructions][setup] on how to setup your repo.

 ### Why can't I simply `git clone` or `git fork` the resources repo to get solutions?

 -   These are not necessarily incorrect approaches.
 However to get the intended utility of the repo requires additional steps after using those commands.
-Some of those steps may not be known to newer incoming students to a/A. The instructions in [the setup section][setup] were designed to accomodate students in an effective manner relative to their current expected experience with `git` and a/A's goals to gradually encourage familiarity with `git` over time.
+Some of those steps may not be known to newer incoming students to a/A. The instructions in [the setup section][setup] were designed to accommodate students in an effective manner relative to their current expected experience with `git` and a/A's goals to gradually encourage familiarity with `git` over time.

 -   The goals of this repo are:
     1) Access to the short practices, all solutions and various curriculum resources.